Margarita Maza: Family life and First Lady

 Margarita Maza de Juárez built their family life as her husband advanced in politics.
 She managed a full household, including servants to assist her increasingly large family.
 As an educated woman, she is believed to have supported her husband in his work and to have taken an active role in discussing politics.
 Such actions were not well recognized for decades.

 He was appointed to the chief justice position on the Supreme Court, putting him in the line of succession in 1858 after the Conservatives forced out the president.
 Juárez succeeded to the presidency in 1858 from his position as chief judge on the Supreme Court, according to the Constitution.
 The Conservatives had forced out the previous president, and for a time two governments ran in competition.
 He represented the Liberal Party.
 He was later elected to the office in his own right.

 During the French Invasion of Mexico that began in 1862, Juárez was leading the resistance against the French and the Mexican Empire they installed under Emperor Maximilian I. Margarita Maza de Juárez at first stayed with her husband in Northern Mexico, but then had to leave the country to protect their children.
 She lived with her family for a time in New York City, and then in Washington, D.C., where they lived in exile for a few years.
 Two of their young sons died, in 1864 and 1865.

 Maza de Juárez took on a diplomatic role, meeting with top-ranking Americans, including U.S. President Abraham Lincoln, who received her as the First Lady of Mexico.
 The US recognized Benito Juárez as representing the only legitimate government of Mexico.

 Benito Juárez and Margarita Maza depicted on a mural by Arturo García Bustos.

 In addition to that diplomatic role, Maza de Juárez and her daughters worked with other Liberal Mexican women to organize in support of the war effort against the French.
 They raised funds for the troops, to supply hospitals, and to care for civilian victims of the war.

 After Maximilian I was executed in 1867, the war ended and Margarita Maza de Juárez returned to Mexico with her family.
 Her husband resumed the presidency, and was re-elected to office in his own right, serving until his death in 1872.
 He survived his wife's death from cancer by a year.
 The couple were buried together in the Juárez mausoleum in Mexico City.

-Their surviving son Benito Luis Narciso Juárez Maza (b.
-29 October 1852) was a disappointment.
-He did not do well at business or politics.
-Although he was appointed as governor of Oaxaca, his biographers concur that he was not a good administrator.
-He married María Klerian, a French woman, but they had no surviving children.
+Their only surviving son, Benito Luis Narciso Juárez Maza (b.
+29 October 1852), pursued careers in diplomacy and politics and briefly served as governor of Oaxaca (1911–12).
+Contemporary sources generally describe his administrative performance as unremarkable.
+He married María Klerian, a French woman; the couple had no surviving children.

-Descendants of Juárez-Maza were born through the daughters' families, and the paternal surname was lost.
+Descendants of the Juárez-Maza marriage were born through their daughters' families, thus the paternal surname was lost.